kornelski/dupe-krill/README.md

 HashMap<[u8; 16], Vec<Path>>
 ```

-but that's still pretty slow, since you still need to read all the content of all files.
+but that's still pretty slow, since you still read entire content of all the files.
 You can save some work by comparing file sizes first:

 ```rust
 HashMap<u64, HashMap<[u8; 20], Vec<Path>>
 ```

-but it helps only a little, since file sizes are not uniformly distributed.
+but it helps only a little, since files with identical sizes are surprisingly common.
 You can eliminate a bit more of near-duplicates by comparing only beginnings of the files first:

 ```rust
 HashMap<u64, HashMap<[u8; 20], HashMap<[u8; 20], Vec<Path>>>